maliii96/-LAMP-/README.md

 BASH Chronicles: AWS & The LAMP Acension Saga

-'WHATS GOOD' I've been working on a project where I use a Bash script to launch an EC2 instance on AWS and set up a LAMP (Linux, Apache, MySQL, PHP) stack on it.
-It's been quite a journey with some ups and downs, and I wanted to share my experience and what I've learned along the way.
+'WHATS GOOD' I've been working on a project where I use a Bash script to set a LAMP (Linux, Apache, MySQL, PHP) stack on a AWS instance that your freshly created.
+Instead of remoting into and installing everything one by one this script would do all that for you.

 The Challenge
 The main goal was to automate the creation of an Ubuntu VM in AWS and configure it as a LAMP server.
 I'm not going to lie I thought it would be simple.

 Issues Encountered
 Waiting for Instance to Run: The first major hurdle was dealing with the wait time for the EC2 instance.
-It took forever and eventually just timeed out.
+It took forever and eventually just timed out.

 SSH Connection Hiccups: Make sure to wait for the instance to pass its checks, just because it says its running when you launch it doesn't mean its ready yet.